katarinatikka-cloud/conceptualising-an-algorithm_P1/algorithm.md

 //Safety measure if the list should become empty go back to previous list IF count(list2) = 0
 Write "Ooops, no cereals match your criteria.
-Let's go back one step and try a broader filter.
+Let's go back one step and try a broader filter."
 Set list2 = list1
 set remaining = count(list2)
 Write "You are back at having {remaining} cereals left."